kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 5. Do not re-serve any foods to or from isolated patients
 ```

 46a.
-Cooling process
+Time for cooling food
 46b.
 ```
 1. No more than 2 hours between 135F to 70F
 2. No more than 6 hours of total cooling time
 ```

 47a.
-Cooling methods
+Methods for cooling foods
 47b.
 ```
 1. Smaller portions